inet-framework/inet/showcases/general/parsim/doc/index.rst

 ..
 It takes multiple commands **TODO**

 When using MPI, the ``mpiexec`` command can be used from the command line.
 The command takes the number of partitions with the ``-n`` command line option, followed by the executable to run (in this case ``inet``).

+For more information on parallel simulation, see the `Parallel Simulation section <https://doc.omnetpp.org/omnetpp/manual/#cha:parallel-exec>`_ in the OMNeT++ manual.

 .. **TODO** mpiexec